tomnor/channelpack/docs/overview_examples.rst

 Slicing out relevant parts of data
 ==================================

-Assume a script like this, using your favourite plotting library, (`matplotlib
+Assume a script like this, using your favorite plotting library, (`matplotlib
 <http://matplotlib.org/>`_):

 .. literalinclude:: ../testdata/plotit1.py